warm-metal/buildkit/README.md

 2. **http_proxy**s of buildkitd will be used to build images.
 [PR#2](https://github.com/warm-metal/buildkit/pull/2)
 3. Build buildkit images in buildkitd itself.
 Try `make dev-images` if you have `kubectl-dev` installed.
 [PR#3](https://github.com/warm-metal/buildkit/pull/3)

 The privileged image is open in [DockerHub](https://hub.docker.com/r/warmmetal/buildkit).
-Fell free to test.
+Feel free to test.

 [![asciicinema example](https://asciinema.org/a/gPEIEo1NzmDTUu2bEPsUboqmU.png)](https://asciinema.org/a/gPEIEo1NzmDTUu2bEPsUboqmU)